 Scholarships & Financial Aid

-Adventure Treks is incredibly fortunate to work with the Charlie Wellman Memorial Fund and the Grant M. Backerman Foundation.
-Scholarship recipients complete a financial aid application in addition to the Adventure Treks application, and funding is awarded to the most deserving students based on both merit and need.
-Each scholarship recipient works to earn a portion of their own tuition.
+Adventure Treks is incredibly fortunate to work with the Charlie Wellman Memorial Fund.
+Scholarship recipients complete a financial aid application in addition to the Adventure Treks application, and funding is awarded to the most deserving students based on several aspects, including economic need and motivation.
+Scholarship amounts typically range from 20 to 50 percent of tuition cost; the amount awarded varies per year and by student.
+Additionally, not all trips will have space available for scholarship funding, so we ask that students remain flexible in trip choice.
+Students will provide up to three trip choices.
+Each scholarship recipient is asked to earn a portion of their own tuition.

 In April of 2005, the Charlie Wellman Memorial Fund’s (CWMF) namesake, a treasured Adventure Treks student, died in a tragic automobile accident.
 He was described by Liz, his AT trip leader as an amazing kid—a goofball, loyal friend, and an awesome community leader.
 For nearly a decade, Charlie’s love of AT has continued to shine through the scholarships provided to other students in his name.